claffin/cloudproxy/docs/digitalocean.md

 ## Configuration options
 ### Environment variables:
 #### Required:
+`` DIGITALOCEAN_ENABLED`` - to enable DigitalOcean as a provider, set as True.
+Default value: False

 `` DIGITALOCEAN_ACCESS_TOKEN`` - the token to allow CloudProxy access to your account.

 #### Optional: